unstoppabledomains/dev-docs/login-with-unstoppable/libraries/uauth-js.md

 ### getVerifiedAccounts()

-Retrieves all verified accounts associated with an authorized domain, with optional symbol filtering.
-Allows a dapp to request only the verified accounts they are interested in.
+Returns [VerifiedAddress](#verifiedaddress) array containing all verified accounts associated with an authorized domain, with optional symbol filtering, which allows a dapp to request only the verified accounts they are interested in.

 ```typescript
 getVerifiedAccounts(